2026 - Spring

 This workshop explores the key elements of basic acting technique through active engagement in a variety of exercises and assignments: improvisation, monologue and scene study, observation, and emotional preparation.
 The goal is to develop a deep understanding of the job of the actor: to live life truthfully under imaginary circumstances.

-Limited to 20 participants.
-In the Cinema Laboratory, you’ll make ten short films – some during class and some outside of class – with an emphasis on making, taking risks and exploring the cinematic form on an elemental level.
-There will be failures and triumphs—all work strengthening and stretching your ability to express ideas and feelings through moving pictures and sound.
+In Cinema Laboratory, you will make ten (or more) short films – some during class and some outside of class – with the emphasis being on making, taking risks, and exploring the cinematic form on an elemental level.
 Cinema Laboratory’s practice of consistent moviemaking aims to create a space and time where filmmaking efforts are not expensive and precious, but intuitive, brief, engaging, and challenging in a fast-paced workshop setting.
-Motivated, hard-working, curious, playful and highly creative students are sought to participate.
+Motivated, hard-working, curious, and highly creative students are sought to participate.

 Short films are often seen as an excellent calling card for first time filmmakers.
 But it’s much more than just a way to practice your craft or make something that is shorter or cheaper than a feature film.
 Though the principles and steps involved to produce a short film is no different than producing a feature film, it is also a unique discipline of its own.
 How do you tell an interesting and compelling story in a short film?
 How do you translate a minimum budget into maximum quality on screen?